srinikhil-07/Nikhil0487.github.io/_posts/2020-06-04-ipados-as-dev-device1.markdown

 3. Free access of terminal/Files app of iPadOS to /Users/ directory, and
 4. Obviously porting of developer tools to iPadOS, would definitley make iPadOS to start behaving like a primary developer device.

 Rumuors are already spreading on Twitter about Xcode port to iPadOS.
-Let's wait and watch whats in store for iPadOS in WWDC 2020.
+Let's wait and watch what's in store for iPadOS in WWDC 2020.

 Will address issues with Finder/Terminal opening upto /Users/ directory alone in another post.